briannap6399/social-media-interview-results/interview-questions.md

 ### 1) How long have you been using social media?

+### 2) What social media app have you used the most throughout the duration of your life?

 ### 3) What are your experiences with your most used app?
 (Positive and Negative are fine)

 ### 4) Have you felt any negative feelings that were brought upon by another social media user?